-The process water system will include a 9,500 m3 storage tank.
+The process water system will include a 9,500 m storage tank.
 Process water will be supplied to the plant via centrifugal pumps, one operating and one stand-by unit.
 This water supply will be used for process stream dilution and for use as spray water for the screens.
 The pre-leach thickener, tailings dam decant water and raw water all report to the process water tank.

-17.4.1 PROCESS COMPRESSED AIR
+17.4.1 Process Compressed Air